Nick Maton Player Props: Tigers vs. Twins

 Nick Maton At The Plate

-- In 35.3% of his 68 games this season, Maton has picked up at least one hit.
-He's also had five multi-hit games.
+- In 34.8% of his games this season (24 of 69), Maton has picked up at least one hit, and in five of those games (7.2%) he recorded more than one.

-- Maton has had an RBI in 15 games this year (22.1%), including four multi-RBI outings (5.9%).
+- Maton has driven in a run in 15 games this year (21.7%), including four games with more than one RBI (5.8%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.